jonlpersson/ed-latimore/site/_posts/2022-06-05-how-to-be-physically-emotionally-and-mentally-strong.md

 Emotional strength–more than physical or mental strength–saved my life.
 I suspect that it would save the lives of many other people as well.

-***Our collective self-esteem is non-existent. ***Antidepressants are some of the most popular drugs in the United States.
+***Our collective self-esteem is non-existent.
+Everyone needs validation because they lack inner strength.***

+Antidepressants are some of the most popular drugs in the United States.
 According to a new report from the [National Center for Health Statistics](https://www.cdc.gov/nchs/index.htm){: target="_blank"}, close to 13% of people 12 and older said they took an antidepressant in the last month.&nbsp;

 The mainstream media survives because they know you can’t help but feel outraged.
 Not only has it survived, but any network that focuses on divisive politics has flourished.